+'''

 See sections: C.4 and C.7

+'''

-Complies □ Complies partially □ Explain □ Not applicable 🗵
+Complies □ Complies partially □ Explain □ Not applicable ⊠

-- 3. Even when not expressly required under corporate/commercial law, any decisions involving a structural change should be submitted to the Shareholders' Meeting for approval or ratification.
-In particular: - a) The conversion of listed companies into holding companies by way of "subsidiarization", or the transfer to dependent entities of core activities previously pursued by the original company, even where the latter retains full control of the former:
+3. Even when not expressly required under corporate/commercial law, any decisions involving a structural change should be submitted to the Shareholders' Meeting for approval or ratification.
+In particular:

+a) The conversion of listed companies into holding companies by way of "subsidiarization", or the transfer to dependent entities of core activities previously pursued by the original company, even where the latter retains full control of the former;

-b) Any acquisition or disposal of key operating assets that would effectively alter the companion corporate purpose; c) Operations the effect of which is equivalent to the company's liquidation.
-Complies ☒ Complies partially ☐ Explain ☐ y's 4.
-Detailed proposals of the resolutions to be adopted at the Shareholders' Meeting, including to information stated in Recommendation 28, should be made available at the same time as the publication of the call notice.
-Complies ☑ Complies partially □ Explain □ 5.
-Separate votes should be taken at the Shareholders' Meeting on substantially independent items, so that shareholders can express their preferences in each case.
-This rule will apply particular to: a) The appointment or ratification of Directors, with separate voting on each; b) Amendments to the Corporate Bylaws, with votes taken on all articles or groups of articular that are substantially independent.
-See section: E.8 Complies Complies partially Explain ' in 6.
-Companies should allow split votes, so that financial intermediaries acting as nominees on be half of different clients can issue their votes according to their client's instructions.
-Complies ☑ Explain □ e- 7.
-The Board should perform its duties with unity of purpose and independent judgment, treat shareholders equally and be guided by the interests of the Company, understood to be maximized the economic value of the Company on a sustained basis.
+- b) Any acquisition or disposal of key operating assets that would effectively alter the company's corporate purpose; - c) Operations the effect of which is equivalent to the company's liquidation.

+4. Detailed proposals of the resolutions to be adopted at the Shareholders' Meeting, including the information stated in Recommendation 28, should be made available at the same time as the publication of the call notice.

+5. Separate votes should be taken at the Shareholders' Meeting on substantially independent items, so that shareholders can express their preferences in each case.
+This rule will apply in particular to:

+- a) The appointment or ratification of Directors, with separate voting on each; - b) Amendments to the Corporate Bylaws, with votes taken on all articles or groups of articles that are substantially independent.

+See section: E.8

+6. Companies should allow split votes, so that financial intermediaries acting as nominees on behalf of different clients can issue their votes according to their client's instructions.

+7. The Board should perform its duties with unity of purpose and independent judgment, treat all shareholders equally and be guided by the interests of the Company, understood to be maximizing the economic value of the Company on a sustained basis.